FREQUENTLY ASKED QUESTIONS

-Do proceeds from Nora's book sales and podcast events help Still Kickin?
+Do proceeds from Nora's book sales and podcast stuff help Still Kickin?

-No. Those proceeds help Nora pay her bills.
+No. They help Nora pay her mortgage.
 (Her writing/podcasting is How She Makes Money.
 All of her work with Still Kickin is volunteer.)

 Is she really that tall?